UK eSIM Unlimited Data Plans: Which Is Truly Unlimited?

 📑 Table of Contents

-True unlimited (no throttling, no cap): You pay your money, you get unlimited high-speed data for the duration of your plan.
-No daily limits, no speed reductions.
-These plans are rare and expensive, and in the travel eSIM space, they basically don’t exist.
-Even Three UK — the network that pioneered truly unlimited data in Britain — applies traffic management policies during congestion for its unlimited plans.
+True unlimited (no throttling, no cap): You pay for a plan and get unlimited high-speed data for the full duration.
+These plans are rare and don’t exist in the UK travel eSIM space.
+Even Three UK — the network that pioneered truly unlimited data in Britain — applies traffic management policies during peak hours for its direct consumer unlimited plans, according to Three’s published terms (2026).

-Capped unlimited (hard limit per day): Some providers give you a fixed amount of high-speed data per day — say, 1GB — and once you hit it, you’re throttled to 256kbps until the next day resets your allowance.
-These are effectively 1GB-per-day plans marketed as “unlimited.”
+Capped unlimited (hard limit per day): Some providers give a fixed daily high-speed allowance — typically 500MB to 1GB — and throttle you to 256kbps until the next day resets the allowance.
+These are effectively limited-data plans wearing an “unlimited” costume.

-The distinction matters because a 1GB-per-day “unlimited” plan gives you roughly 30GB over a month.
-You could buy a straightforward 30GB plan for less money and have the same experience.
-The “unlimited” label is a marketing choice, not a technical difference.
+A 1GB-per-day “unlimited” plan delivers roughly 30GB over a month.
+You could buy a straightforward 30GB fixed-data plan for less and have the exact same experience.
+The “unlimited” label is a marketing choice, not a technical specification.
+Don’t fall for it.

 | Provider | Plan Name | Price | Daily High-Speed Limit | Speed After Cap | Hotspot Allowed | Network |